Virgin Gorda British Virgin Islands Travel Guide

 Waste management holds challenges for small island nations due to limited landfill space.
 Recycling infrastructure is developing but not as comprehensive as in larger countries.
 Visitors should minimize waste, especially single-use plastics.

 Freshwater is a precious resource in the BVI.
 Most water comes from desalination plants, which use significant energy, or collected rainwater.
-Visitors are encouraged to conserve water by taking shorter showers, turning off faucets, and reusing towels.
+Visitors are encouraged to preserve water by taking shorter showers, turning off faucets, and reusing towels.

-Protecting Virgin Gorda’s delicate ecosystem benefits everyone.
+Protecting Virgin Gorda island island’s delicate ecosystem benefits everyone.

 Pack reusable items to lessen your environmental footprint.
 Support companies dedicated to ethical production.